JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 - terminal_background: `string` [color][colors] - terminal background color, set to your terminal's background color when you notice black elements in Windows Terminal or the Visual Studio Code integrated terminal

-> "I Like The Way You Speak Words" - Gary Goodspeed

 ### Console Title Style

 - `folder`: show the current folder name